 Acclaimed as one of the finest palaces of Hyderabad, Taj Falaknuma has its history dating back to 1884.
 Falaknuma means “like the sky”, and today this beauty is under Taj Group of Hotels.
 The palace is the former residence of Prime Minister of Hyderabad and Berar, Sir Vicar and was handed over to the Nizam of Hyderabad somewhere between 1897 and 1898.
-And as the Nizam moved out of the palace in 1950s, Falaknuma was abandoned.
+And as the Nizam moved out of the palace in the 1950s, Falaknuma was abandoned.

 And when scorching heat bugs you, head straight up to Snow World.
 Covering an area of about 2 acres, this is the third oldest snow park in the world after Malaysia and Singapore; and the first and biggest in India.
 Snow World is adjacent to Indira Park and Hussain Sagar Lake and has 200 tones of snow carpeted over the flooring built to tackle seepage.

 Every day the topmost layer is cleaned and further layers are added.
 The water used to create snow is filtered, so even if it accidentally enters your mouth, you have nothing to frown about.
-The park can accommodate about 2400 visitors per day and they get acclimatized to lower temperature gradually.
+The park can accommodate about 2400 visitors per day and they get acclimatized to lower temperatures gradually.

-With Hussain Sagar Lake on its side, this public park is one favorite picnic spot of Hyderabad.
+With Hussain Sagar Lake on its side, this public park is one favorite picnic spots of Hyderabad.
 Having a central location, reaching other attractions like Birla Mandir and Necklace Road is an easy affair.

-The Laser Auditorium inside the park is one of its kinds in India and accommodates about 2000 people in one show.
+The Laser Auditorium inside the park is one of its kind in India and accommodates about 2000 people in one show.
 The 3D laser show and musical fountain are the highlights of this park.
 The park was constructed in 1994 and covers an area of 7.5 acres.
 There is no better way to behold the sunset view other than being seated on a boat, and Lumbini park has that too for you!